 - If the AIS Real Time Processing real-time analytic is not already started, click Start.

-- Once the AIS Real Time Processing real-time analytic is running, click the pencil icon to edit the analytic.
+- Once the AIS Real Time Processing real-time analytic is running, click the pencil button to edit the analytic.

-- Right-click the Ships_Inside_USCG_Districts feature layer output and select Open in Map Viewer.
+- Right-click the Ships_Inside_USCG_Districts feature layer output and choose Open in Map Viewer.

 A new browser tab opens the Map Viewer in ArcGIS Online and adds the feature layer to the web map.